Mozammil03/Visuals-Experiment/README.md

 Feel free to download and use these components!
 If you see ways to improve the visuals or fix any issues, please update the code.
 Contributions are always welcome!

-## 📄 License

-This project is licensed under the MIT License.

 ---

-Let’s make learning more interactive and enjoyable with these visual experiments!
+Let’s make learning computer science more interactive and enjoyable with these visual experiments!
 Happy coding! 🎉💻✨